 either Washington University’s

 to be considered for university-funded assistance.

-If a financial assistance applicant’s natural parents are divorced, separated, or were never married, the noncustodial parent must complete the
+If a financial assistance applicant’s parents are divorced, separated, or were never married and are not living together, the noncustodial parent must complete the Washington University

-Noncustodial Parent’s Statement in order for the student to be considered for financial assistance.
+Noncustodial Parent Statement (NCPS) or the noncustodial parent portion of the CSS-PROFILE in order for the student to be considered for financial assistance.

 Cost Estimate: 2018-19 Academic Year

-Costs for the 2018-19 academic year, tuition and fees (including the Student Health and Wellness Fee and Washington University Student Health Insurance Plan) will be $55,177.
-Living expenses (including room and board, books and supplies, clothing, incidentals, and recreation) are estimated at a minimum of $22,635 for 12 months.
+Costs for the 2018-19 academic year, includes tuition, fees, and the student health insurance plan are $55,177.
+Living expenses (includes room and board, books and supplies, clothing, incidentals, and recreation) are estimated at a minimum of $22,635 for 12 months.
 The total of $77,812 per year is the figure used for visa processing.